bdecentgmbh/moodle-block_socialcomments/README.md

 ## Description
 The Social Comments block plugin for Moodle makes learning more engaging by adding the following features (among others):
 * subscribe to an activity/ resource and get an email digest informing you about new comments
-* create a collection of the most important comments and activities/ resources of a course by pinning them to the pin board (e. g. to go through them again before an exam)
+* create a collection of the most important comments and activities/ resources of a course by pinning them to the pin board (e.g. to go through them again before an exam)
-* check the comments report to see the newest comments or search through all comments
+* check the comments report seeing the newest comments or search through all comments

 ## Credits